Physics-50/Module-3/docs/week1.md

 + You know the frequency $$\nu$$ of the wave, because you have set it with the function generator.
 + You can compute the speed of sound from $$v = \lambda \nu$$.

 You have several methods at your disposal to make your measurements.
-There are calipers, rulers, and cameras available in the lab.
+There are calipers and rulers available in the lab.
 You can try directly reading the separation with the calipers:

 [Click here for instructions on using the calipers](caliper)

 However, you will most likely find it difficult to get a reliable reading as you cannot bring the calipers close to the beads without disturbing them.

-To combat this, you will collect your data by positioning a camera near the levitator and taking a picture.
-However, it is important that you have a plan to convert from a distance between beads in pixels to a measure of their separation in mm; this is much like adding the scale bar in your Module 1 deliverable.
-You will need a ruler in your image whose markings you can use to compute the conversion factor, and you will want to think about how best to position your ruler.
+#### Setting up the camera to take a picture of the levitated beads

+To combat this, you will collect your data by taking a picture of your levitated beads, along with a ruler to determine the distance scale if your image.
+Use your phone camera and one of the phone mounts available in the lab.
+Think carefully about how to best position your levitator, ruler, and camera so that you obtain a clear image that can be used to find the separation between beads (in pixels) and the appropriate conversion factor between pixels and actual distance.

 If you think of materials around the lab that might be helpful, ask your instructor if you can use these materials.
 Creativity is encouraged!

 --------------

-## Setting up the camera to take a picture of the levitated beads

-The provided cell phone camera mount, mounted to a vertical pole, can be used to position your cell phone near the acoustic levitator to take pictures of the beads for analysis.
-Make sure to include a ruler in the image for calibration purposes and give some thought to the best positioning of the ruler for accurate results.

 ### Preliminary Data Analysis

 It is helpful to begin your exploratory analysis with a back-of-the-envelope estimate.
 Go ahead and make use of the measured spacing between beads to estimate the speed of sound.
-It is difficult to get a good estimate by directly measuring the distance between beads.
-Instead try the following:
+Use your image, since it is a good idea to test out the data acquisition and analysis method you intend to use in the future.

-1. Take a picture of levitated beads.
+1. Open your image of levitated beads.
 Your picture should also include a ruler for calibration.

 2. Determine the separation between beads in pixels.
+Beads are located at pressure nodes of the standing wave.

 3. Use the ruler to determine a conversion factor from pixels to millimeters.
+(There are multiple ways to do this, and some are better than others!)

 4. Use the measured separation between nodes to determine the speed of sound.